COVID-19 research-related frequently asked questions

-- Ensure continuity of data security as you transition to remote work.
+- Ensure continuity of data security if you are engaging in remote work.
 Changes in your data security plan may need to be updated in a modification to your HRPP protocol.
 See below for additional information about accessing sensitive data remotely.

-If the researcher does not have secure access to the data set (e.g., remote access via VPN or other means), then the data set should not be accessed, or analysis of risk should be considered.
+If the researcher does not have secure access to the data set (e.g., remote access via VPN), then the data set should not be accessed, or analysis of risk should be considered.
 Researchers should work with their IT departments to explore whether a secure remote access option is viable for their project and appropriate for the type of data.

 First, research teams are encouraged to pull together and review their currently approved procedures.
 Think about items such as data security and timeline shifts that you might need to make in your data analytic plans.
 Contemplate how remote methods of interacting with participants and handling data can be incorporated into your study and how your processes will need to change.
 Review every aspect of your study, including the recruitment process, the consent process, interactions with participants, the collection of data, transfer to secure storage and data analysis.